henrikmotzkus/AutomationDemo/README.md

 # Demo steps

-Use the deploy.ps1 for using this demo.

 1. Deployment of an ARM Template on the subscription level

-    1. This shows the different scopes of a ARM deployment
+This shows the different scopes of a ARM deployment

 1. Deployment on an ARM Template on the resource group level
     1. This shows the different scopes of a ARM deployment
     1. This shows the safe handling of passwords while an ARM deployment